chadek/tec_test/README.md

 ## Credit

-I dedicate this credit to JsonWebToken which made me loose almost an entire day trying to understand how it is working and particularly how to handle them clien side (thing that I steel didn't figure out).
+I dedicate this credit to JsonWebToken which made me lose almost an entire day trying to understand how it is working and particularly how to handle them client side (thing that I steel didn't figure out).